linghuix/Epos4_CanOpen_Controller/Readme.md

 #### Add a new entray

 All entries should be registered in `indextable TestMaster_objdict` and `indextable * TestMaster_scanIndexOD`.
-Code dtructure refers to:
+Entry structure refers to:

 ```c
 /*0x2061 node1*/